Xv-yn/University/MIMI2002/IOA_Gon.md

        - IL-6 + IL-23 + TGF-β = the classic “recipe” for Th17 differentiation.
      - Th1 responses (IFN-γ, activated macrophages) are great for intracellular pathogens (like TB, Chlamydia).
-       - But N. gonorrhoeae mostly lives outside cells once it’s crossed the epitheliu
+       - But N. gonorrhoeae mostly lives outside cells once it’s crossed the epithelium
    - It’s like fighting a fire-type boss in Pokémon — but gonorrhoea tricks you into only sending out grass-type Pokémon.
    - This means: